Grundy County Vehicle Impound Guide

 Where Is Your Car?

 Finding out where your car is impounded is the first step.
-Here's how to track it down:
+In Grundy County, knowing who to contact can save you valuable time and money.

 How to Find Your Vehicle

-• Reference your case number: When you call, provide your name, date of arrest, and, most importantly, your case number (if you have it).
-This will help them locate your vehicle quickly.
+• Reference your booking number: When you call the Grundy County Sheriffs’ Office, provide your name, date of arrest, and your booking number (if you have it).
+This will help them locate your vehicle more efficiently.

 What You Need to Retrieve Your Vehicle